civilKaos82/active-record-legislators-challenge/README.md

 # Working with Legislator Data

 ## Summary
-This challenge is a fairly comprehensive reflection of our understanding of and abilities in applying object-oriented principles, schema design, and Active Record.
-The challenge is to build a command line application that allows us to interact with data on U.S. legislators.
-We'll be designing a database to hold data pulled from the [Sunlight Foundation][Sunlight Foundation].
+This challenge represents a fairly comprehensive reflection of our object-oriented programming, schema design, and Active Record abilities.
+The challenge is to build a command line application that allows us to interact with data on U.S. legislators pulled from the [Sunlight Foundation][].

-We'll be given a list of required functionality for our application, but it's up to us to figure out how to build out that functionality.
-What tables should our database have?
-What models do we need?
-What are the relationships between our classes?
+We'll be given descriptions of required features for our application, but we'll need to decide how to build out that functionality.
+What types of objects do we need?
 What about views and controllers?
-How will we get input from users?
-We'll need to make and implement all of these decision ourselves.
+Do we want to use command line arguments for users to enter commands?
+Leverage your learning from the past few weeks to make reasoned choices.

 ### Active Record Query Interface